divengine/laze/README.md

 - In a normal (non-test) environment, `getGreeting()` will return `Hello, World!`, using the original definition.

 This approach allows you to test your application with different constant values without affecting the production code, providing a powerful way to manage test scenarios with `laze`.

+## Utility of this package

+- **Lazy Evaluation**: Optimizes resource usage by deferring value evaluation until needed, improving performance and load times.

+- **Immutability**: Ensures values remain unchanged once evaluated, useful in concurrent environments and functional programming.

+- **Dependency Injection**: Supports lazy initialization of dependencies, improving modularity and testing (e.g., mocking services).

+- **Configuration Management**: Manages environment-specific or conditional configurations, evaluated only when required.

+- **Caching**: Implements deferred caching, storing results only when needed, and supports multi-level caching with constraints.

+- **Event-Driven Programming**: Facilitates deferred event handling, triggering actions only under certain conditions or upon request.

+- **Testing**: Validates values with constraints in unit tests, and simulates complex environments with lazy-loaded dependencies.

+- **Security**: Enforces data validation and security constraints before values are used, reducing risks.

+- **Declarative Programming**: Supports declarative configurations that are evaluated on demand.

+- **Domain-Specific Languages (DSLs)**: Builds DSLs with declarative value definitions that execute in specific contexts.

+- **CI/CD**: Defines dynamic configurations or scripts for CI/CD pipelines, evaluated conditionally based on environment state.

 ## License